navidrome/website/content/en/docs/Usage/backup.md

   Information on the in-built backup system
 ---

-Navidrome version 0.54.x introduces a backup feature that allows the music server's data to get periodically exported and optionally re-imported.
-This guide will walk you through configuring backups using both the config.toml file and environment variables, where to locate the backups, and how to restore from a backup.
+Navidrome version 0.54.x introduces a backup feature that allows the music server's data to get periodically exported.
+This guide will walk you through configuring backups using both a [configuration](/docs/usage/configuration-options) file and environment variables, where to locate the backups, and how to restore from a backup.

-{{% pageinfo %}}
+{{% alert %}}
 Note: The backup process ONLY backs up the database (users, play counts, etc.).
 It does NOT back up the music or the config.
-{{% /pageinfo %}}
+{{% /alert %}}

 ## Configuring Backup with config.toml